 How Tommy Gets Moving

-Tommy’s creativity has definitely entered into how he’s kept moving during COVID-19.
-And there’s no better evidence than the homemade driving range he’s fashioned in his back garden out of his wife’s spare duvets.
+Tommy loves getting out and about, so found creative finding ways to keep moving at home And there’s no better evidence than the homemade driving range he’s fashioned in his back garden out of his wife’s spare duvets.
 Tommy also follows work out videos and walks on the treadmill, looking for different ways to stay active.
 Anything that keeps him outdoors, up on his feet, and having a bit of fun is fair game.

 Here are some resources related to Tommy’s story about moving more: